Your browser is not optimized for viewing this website.

 Calendar Jun 22, 2024 at 9 am

-Materials Fee (included in total class fee): $75, covers all supplies and tools including aprons, gloves, paper towels, etc.
+Materials Fee (included in total class fee): $30, covers pine needles, needles, sinew, and a basket center.

 Lunch: Lunch is included in the class fee.
 If you have any dietary restrictions, please note them when you register.